RemiDz/overtonesinger/replit.md

 - **Play**: Playback recorded audio
 - **Stop**: Stop recording or playback
 - **Reset**: Clear all data and start fresh
-- **✨ Auto-Adjust** (Magic Wand): Automatically optimize brightness and sharpness for best overtone visibility (appears after recording)
+- **✨ Auto-Adjust** (Magic Wand): Toggle button that optimizes brightness and sharpness for best overtone visibility - click once to auto-adjust, click again to restore original settings (appears after recording)

 ### Control Adjustments
 All controls use intuitive icons (like old TV controls) instead of text labels, arranged in a single horizontal line that dynamically adjusts to screen width: